jupyterhub/jupyterhub/docs/source/getting-started/networking-basics.md

 most deployments of JupyterHub.
 However, more customized scenarios may need additional networking details to be configured.

+Note that `c.JupyterHub.ip` and `c.JupyterHub.port` are single values, not tuples or lists – JupyterHub listens to only a single IP address and port.

 ## Set the Proxy's REST API communication URL (optional)

 By default, this REST API listens on port 8081 of `localhost` only.